Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 You will also receive a form requesting your input from the Psychology Assessment Materials (PAM) office, regarding any non-proprietary research instruments you may use for your thesis.
 It is hoped that with your help, a database of such instruments may be established in order to assist Psychology graduate students with their research.
 Too often students end up spending weeks of time identifying relevant measures, and getting approval for use from hard-to-reach researchers.
 Your assistance would be a great help in this area.

 The purpose of final orals is to obtain the approval of your committee on the content of your thesis.
 The meeting is scheduled after all members are satisfied that your thesis draft (including a 150-word Abstract – the 150-word limit comes from the university) is complete.
-You are encouraged to have orals on a final draft (not the perfect professionally or self typed end-product), since changes of some kind will probably be needed.
+You are encouraged to have orals on a final draft (not the perfect professionally or self typed end-product), since changes of some kind will probably be requested.

-Usually the meeting begins with a presentation by the student on the results of the study, with emphasis on findings and interpretation.
+Usually the final oral/thesis defense meeting begins with a presentation by the student on the results of the study, with emphasis on findings and interpretation.
 This is followed by discussion among the committee members and the student.
 Committee members may make specific suggestions for changes in your thesis, even at this time.
 Be sure you agree with and understand these suggestions, because you will have to make them before final approval is granted.
 However, do not hesitate to discuss fully any changes you don’t understand or agree with.

 After you have final orals and have made any required changes to your thesis, you are ready to have it prepared for submission to the University Thesis Office.
 You may either prepare the thesis yourself or have a professional typist prepare it for you (give to typist on disk).
 Thesis typists’ “advertising” is posted on the department web site.
 Remember, you are hiring this person — feel free to ask questions and shop around.
 You are the client.